clemcer/loggifly/README.md

 ### Templates & Filtering Log Lines

-For the perfectionists: there's a feature to make your notifications even prettier by using a template and filtering log messages.
+For users who want more control over the appearance of their notifications, there’s a feature that allows you to apply a template and filter log messages to display only the relevant parts.

 <details><summary><em>Click to expand:</em><strong> Filter Logs and set custom template: </strong></summary>

 <br>
-The easiest way to filter log lines is when the container logs are in JSON format.
-However, there's also a solution for plain-text logs using named capturing groups in your regex pattern.
+Filtering is most straightforward with logs in JSON Format, but plain text logs can also be parsed by using named groups in the regex pattern.

-#### Filter by using a JSON Template:
+#### Template for JSON Logs:

-Only works if Logs are in JSON Format.
+`json_template` only works if the Logs are in JSON Format.
 Authelia is one such example.<br>
 You can only use the placeholder variables that exist as keys in the log line you want to catch.<br>

-**Here is an Example with Authelia.**<br>

-I want to catch this log entry:
+**Here is an Example where you want to catch this log entry from Authelia:

 ```json
 {